-Hot shot businesses specialise in shipping small, time sensitive loads such as farm goods and building materials, commercial equipment, and so on.
+Hot shot businesses specialize in shipping small, time-sensitive loads such as farm goods and building materials, commercial equipment, and so on.
 When done right, it can be a highly lucrative business with good profit margins.
 And like all shipping services, the work is varied, taking you to new places and interacting with new people every day.

 In addition to hard work, getting started will also require a good deal of planning and preparation.
 Lucky for you, this step-by-step guide lays out all you need to know to put yourself on the road to being a hot shot entrepreneur.

 Step 1: Decide if the Business Is Right for You

 While a hot shot business can be a great earner, it’s not for everyone.
 We’ve put a list of pros and cons together to help you decide whether it’s right for you.

 - High insurance premiums may reduce profit margin

 Hot shot trucking industry trends

 Hot shot trucking is a small segment of the $732 billion US trucking and transport industry, but it’s also the fastest growing segment.
 It involves hauling LTL (less than truckload) shipments.